 - Memorial Masons

 Memorial masons carve into stone, notably for things like gravestones, headstones, statues, plaques and memorials.
-They are used by councils and local government, funeral parlours, crematoriums and suchlike to fashion intricate words and messages
+They are used by councils and local government, funeral parlours, crematoriums and suchlike to fashion intricate memorial quotes.

 Training, Qualifications, and Development